Egypt parliament set to meet, defying army

 One European diplomatic source said recalling parliament gave Mursi leverage over the military, but could also placate Islamists who dominate the assembly so that Mursi would have a freer hand to pick a broader cabinet with non-Islamist members.

-"The test will come when we see how the soldiers guarding the parliament building behave when MPs try to convene," the source said.
+"The test will come when we see how the soldiers guarding the parliament building behave when MPs try to convene," the source said of Katatni's call to convene a session on Tuesday.

 ECONOMIC CRISIS